What are Article Processing Charges?

 - Fee Waivers: Edorium Journals aims to encourage and enable authors from all countries to share their scientific knowledge with others and learn from the scientific knowledge of others.
 To remove financial constratints as a barrier to sharing and learning especially for authors from low and lower-middle income economies, Edorium Journals has formulated a waiver policy.
 Edorium Journals waiver policy and fees for low and lower-middle income countries are give here.

-- Fee Waivers (case based): Although the Article Publication Charges for our journal are low as compared to other journals, waiver requests will be considered on a case-by-case basis.
+- Fee Waivers (case based): Although the Article Processing Charges for our journal are low as compared to other journals, waiver requests will be considered on a case-by-case basis.
 Full or part waiver of charges may be granted in some cases.

-- Favored Author Waiver: Option 1 - A 10% waiver in Article Publication Charges for every manuscript submitted for publication to any journal published by Edorium Journals.
+- Favored Author Waiver: Option 1 - A 10% waiver in Article Processing Charges for every manuscript submitted for publication to any journal published by Edorium Journals.
 Option II - Pay a one time fee and publish any number of articles free for one full year.
 These waivers are for authors who register with our Favored Author Program and who submit their first manuscript within 30 days of registration.
 Please read more about the Favored Author Program here

-- Institutional Membership Waiver: Option 1 - A 75% waiver in Article Publication Charges for all authors whose Institutions are members of Edorium Institutional Membership Program.
+- Institutional Membership Waiver: Option 1 - A 75% waiver in Article Processing Charges for all authors whose Institutions are members of Edorium Institutional Membership Program.
 Option II - A 100% waiver for any author from the member institute and authors can publish any number of articles free for one full year.
 Any number of manuscripts can be submitted from one member institute.
 Please read more about the Institutional Membership program here.